xiaziooo/xiaziooo.github.io/_pages/about.md

  I am a Professor in the School of Cyberspace Security at Hainan University, where I serve as an Academic Leader and Ph.D.
 Supervisor.
 I joined Hainan University in 2024 as a Category-C High-Level Talent of Hainan Province.
 I have led multiple research projects funded by the National Natural Science Foundation of China (NSFC), including a Key Program of the Joint Fund, a General Program, and a Young Scientist Program.
 I received my Ph.D. in Computer Science from Anhui University (2014–2017) and my M.S. in Computer Science from Jiangsu University (2006–2009).
 I also studied as a Visiting Scholar in the School of Computing at the University of Utah, USA (2016–2017).[[Google Scholar]](https://scholar.google.com.hk/citations?hl=zh-CN&user=XyomPPUAAAAJ)  [[中文版主页]](https://scs.hainanu.edu.cn/info/1051/5382.htm)

 **Openings**: We welcome motivated Master’s and Ph.D. students to collaborate on the following research topics.
-Please reach out with your CV if you're interested.</span>
+Please reach out with your CV if you're interested.

 **Contact (email address)**: xiafeng@hainanu.edu.cn